ISB 6.7 Cummins engine

 6.7 Cummins Reliability and Problems

 Overall, the 6.7 Cummins is a reliable engine.
 However, that does come with a few caveats.
 Compared with its predecessor, the 5.9 Cummins, it’s actually less reliable.
-This is mainly due to the addition of several emissions features for the ISB 6.7.
+This is mainly due to the addition of several emissions features.
 While the emissions filters do help reduce pollution, they have also been shown to be problematic and prone to failure.

 The biggest issue with the emissions parts failure is their high cost.
 Considering most diesel owners do not want them on their trucks in the first place, paying hundreds if not thousands in repair costs is extremely unwelcome.
 In addition, considering you can delete most of the emissions equipment with a tune for about the same price, many owners go that route instead.